BuongiornoTexas/rsrtools/README.rst

 Breaking Changes
 =================

+**0.1.2 to 0.1.3+**

+- Relocated steam.py, moved some Steam constants to steam.py.

+- Change in ArrangementDB.list_validator() signature.

 **0.1.0 to 0.1.1+** Terminology correction from Steam user id to Steam account id.
 Probably the only effect for most people is to edit 'config.toml' and replace steam_user_id with steam_account_id.
-All Steam functions moved to steam.py, some windows registry functions for Steam removed and replaced with functions based on Steam vdf files.
+All Steam functions moved to steam.py, some Windows registry functions for Steam removed and replaced with functions based on Steam vdf files.

-**0.1.2 to 0.1.3+** Relocated steam.py, moved some Steam constants to steam.py.

 Warnings
 ========